RickyRomero/lens/README.md

 When requesting with `<img />`, the browser will send the server a different `Accept` header with info about the next-gen formats it supports.
 This is how Lens decides on which format to send it.
 When you visit the image URL directly, it won't receive this header and send you the raw asset instead (without recompression or scaling).

+The `d` query parameter (for "density") is one of `1x`, `2x`, or `3x`.
+It refers to the target pixel density, optimizing the image for each one.
+This defaults to `1x` if not supplied.
+It doesn't affect the scale of the final image; just the quality optimization.

-The `q` query parameter selects the compression level [as defined here.](#how-to-configure-the-ssim-levels) The `w` query parameter is optional and determines the width of the final image in pixels.
+The `w` query parameter (for "width") and determines the width of the final image in pixels.
+This defaults to the width of the source image if not supplied.
+It won't scale up.

+If you don't like the result of the `d` parameter, you can replace it with `q=ultra`.
+Lens will then return a lightly compressed (but much larger) image to compensate.